 Bauera named after Ferdinand Bauer (1760-1826), an Austrian botanical artists who accompanied Robert Brown and his brother Francis Bauer to Australia between 1758 and 1840.
-Rubioides means resembling the genus Rubia (from the Latin 'ruber' meaning red); possible alluding to the red stems and branches.
+Rubioides means resembling the genus Rubia (from the Latin 'ruber' meaning red), alluding to the pink flowers resembling some species of the genus Rubia .

 Distribution and status